Jean Muir: Jean Muir Ltd. (1966–2007)

 Muir's designs were aimed towards the woman with a mature outlook, regardless of age.
 She avoided creating clothes for fantasy figures, but focused on modern, restrained elegance.
 She ignored the fads of high fashion design, but focused on creating a consistently evolving series of understated, sober clothes.
 She was a sensualist who cared about how her clothes felt to wear as well as how they looked to others.
 Muir placed pockets at hip level to encourage the wearer to hold her shoulders back confidently.
 She eliminated bust darts as she preferred to mould fabric rather than cut it.
 Her designs were intended to fit into a limited and integrated wardrobe, and to avoid distracting the wearer.

-Despite being known to posterity almost exclusively for black dresses, her eye for colour was very definite.
-She favoured dark and deep blues, very dark greens, and heather-toned purples as well as intensely bright orange and deep saffron yellow.
-She was a perfectionist about her colours, working closely with fabric mills and dyers to achieve her ideal tones.
+Despite being often associated almost exclusively with black dresses, she also used a range of colors, favoring dark and deep blues, very dark greens, and heather-toned purples, as well as intensely bright orange and deep saffron yellow.
+She worked closely with fabric mills and dyers to achieve specific tones.

 Muir has been described as bringing common sense to clothing design to the pitch of genius.
 Jane Mulvagh describes Muir clothes as being comfortable and effortless, and, "once donned, easily forgotten by the wearer but never the beholder."

 Following her 1964 win whilst at Jane & Jane, Muir went on to win the Dress Of The Year award two more times: In 1968 for a ruffled white voile dress with black polka dots; and in 1979 for an ensemble comprising a black rayon jersey beret and dress worn with a black leather jacket.
 As with her 1964 design, these outfits are preserved at the Fashion Museum, Bath.

-From 1985, the majority interest in Jean Muir Ltd. was held by the textile manufacturer Coats PLC.
-Muir regained ownership in 1989.